mpi4py/mpi4py-fft/docs/source/installation.rst

 ::

-    conda create --name mpi4py-fft -c conda-forge mpi4py-fft h5py=*=mpi*
-    conda activate mpi4py-fft
+    conda create --name mpi4py-fft -c conda-forge mpi4py-fft conda activate mpi4py-fft

 Note that this gives you mpi4py-fft with default settings.
-This means that you will probably get the openmpi backend, and it is also likely that conda-forge chooses numpy with the mkl backend.
-Unfortunately, the mkl python package makes adjustments to the FFTW library and hard to resolve bugs may arise.
-For this reason it is advisable to make sure that mkl is not installed.
-This can be achieved with, e.g.,
+This means that you will probably get the openmpi backend.
+To make a specific choice of backend just specify which, like this

 ::

-    conda create --name mpi4py-fft -c conda-forge mpi4py-fft mpich nomkl h5py=*=mpi*
+    conda create --name mpi4py-fft -c conda-forge mpi4py-fft mpich

-Note that the nomkl package makes sure that numpy is installed without mkl, whereas mpich here chooses this backend over openmpi.

 If you do not use `conda`_, then you need to make sure that MPI and FFTW are installed by some other means.
 You can then install